xformerfhs/VBAUtilities/README.md

 ### MessageManager

+When calling Windows API functions one gets a return code.
+In order to find out what it means and present that return code as a text to the user this Class translates the return code to a string.
+It just asks Windows what the meaning of the return code ist.
+BTW, it also has a method to handle message templates with positional parameter substitution.

 ## ExcelUtilities

 ### WorkbookCustomPropertyHandler

+This class handles custom properties for an Excel workbook.

 ### WorksheetCustomPropertyHandler

+This class handles custom properties for an Excel worksheet.

 ## FileHandling

 ### DriveHelper

+Get information about a drive, i.e. what type it is and whether it is a network drive.

 ### FileCompressionManager

+Managing file compression is horribly complicated under Windows as this is not an attribute but something that is achieved by issueing IO control command.
+This class puts a simple wrapper around the complexity of handling compressed files.
+One can create a compressed file and read, set and clear the compression state of a file.

 ### RandomFileName

+Helper class to generate a unique random file name.

 ## Internet

 ### FTPClient

+A simple FTP client for VBA programs.
+It has the following public methods

+* Connect
+* Disconnect
+* GetFile
+* PutFile
+* CreateDirectory
+* RemoveDirectory
+* DeleteFile
+* GetCurrentDirectory
+* SetCurrentDirectory
+* DirFiles

 ## Math

 ### BearingHelper

+A little helper class to calculate interpolations between different navigational [bearings](https://en.wikipedia.org/wiki/Bearing_(navigation)).

 ### SphereDistanceCalculator

+Helper class to calculate distances and bearings on a sphere when the positions (latitude, longitude) are known.

 ### Trigonometrics

+Adds missing trigonometric functions to VBA:

+* ArcCos
+* ArcSin
+* ArcTan2
+* RadiantToDegree
+* DegreeToRadiant

 ## NumberConversion

 ### Base64Converter

+Converts byte arrays to and from Base64 representation.

 ### HexConverter

+Converts byte arrays to and from hexadecimal string representation.

 ### RomanNumberConverter

+Converts integer to roman number representations.

 ## OSUtilities

 ### SetPriorityClass

+Class to set the currently running processes priority class to give it a higher or lower scheduling priority.

 ### SystemInformation

+Get some system informations.

 ## Sorting